 I’ve seen many travel photographers who take their photography VERY seriously.
-You probably know the type, usually semi-professionals blocking off famous photography locations with a wall of tripods, ignoring closed-off areas, yelling at anyone who gets in their frame.
+You probably know the type, usually semi-professionals blocking off famous photography locations with a wall of tripods, ignoring closed-off areas, and yelling at anyone who gets in their frame.

 Suggested Reading: Ultimate Road Trip Playlist For Your Next Trip To The Mountains

 Try to remember that we’re all sharing these spaces, and we have to learn to get along.
-Be kind to other photographers, practice patience and common sense.
+Be kind to other photographers, and practice patience and common sense.
 Try not to be the person that ruins everyone else’s photo, but treat other photographers the way you would want to be treated!